jtpack/Blue-and-Pink-Synth-Editor/README.md

 ## 4. Install nymphes-osc in the virtual environment as an editable package
 - `cd ~/Blue-and-Pink-Synth-Editor`
 - macOS and Linux: `pip install -e ~/nymphes-osc`
-- Windows: On Windows you must enter the absolute path to the folder, so it will be something like this: `pip install -e C:\Users\jtpack\nymphes-osc`
+- Windows: On Windows you must enter the absolute path to the folder, so it will be something like this: `pip install -e C:\Users\your-username\nymphes-osc`
-  - _Replace `jtpack` with your own username_

 ## 4.1 (Only on Windows): Modify and Manually Install python-rtmidi
 On Windows, an issue with MME MIDI prevents python-rtmidi from receiving large SYSEX messages like the ones Nymphes generates.
 This is solved by downloading the python-rtmidi source code, making a modification, compiling it, and then installing it into the python virtual environment.